-Legislation was passed in July 2001 to provide the District with the discretion to exempt low-income parcel owners over 65 from the special tax consistent with Resolution's 2000-44 and 12-62.
+Legislation was passed in July 2001 to provide Valley Water with the discretion to exempt low-income parcel owners over 65 from the special tax consistent with Resolution's 2000-44 and 12-62.
 The exemption program was put in place for FY 2001-02.
-To date in fiscal year 2016-17, 5,201 households have received the exemption, totaling approximately \$298,438.
-Exemptions and refunds total approximately \$3,165,639 to date since program inception.
+In 2018, Valley Water reformed the parcel tax exemption process through Assembly Bill 1889.
+This bill clarifies the need for Valley Water to confirm low income only once, making it easier for the seniors to stay on the exemption rolls.
+To date in fiscal year 2019-20, 4,500 households have received the exemption, totaling approximately \$265,000.
+Exemptions and refunds total approximately \$4 million to date since program inception.